DataResearchLabs/data_analysts_toolbox/data_dictionary_generator/readme.md

 #### Part of the "Data Analysts' Toolbox"

 ## Overview
-* **What**: A free, simple utility for identifying and changing end-of-line characters in text files.<br>
+* **What**: A free, simple utility for generating data dictionaries as CSV, Excel, or PDF files.
+Bonus: generates comment scripts and data dictionary scripts for you to modify and run as needed.<br>
-* **Levelset**: Windows PC files end lines with CR+LF (carriage return + line feed).
-Linux, Unix, and the newer MAC end lines with just LF.
-The older MacOS ended lines with CR.
-Text editors and applications in the various operating systems often cannot read files written in another OS until you change the end of line characters.<br>
+* **Levelset**: A "Data Dictionary" is simply a list of tables and views, their column properties such as name, ordinal position, data type/length/size/precision, allows nulls, and of course the column description.
+A good data dictionary also indicates which columns are a part of a primary key, foreign key, or unique key.<br>
-* **Why**: Sometimes you need to convert a text file created in Linux (LF terminator) into a file PCs can read (CR+LF terminator).
-Same for the reverse direction, or going to or from the old MacOS.
-On rare occasions, you'll even see files that for whatever reason mix and match end of line terminators (eg: all CRLF's with one line having only a CR).
-You can use this simple utility to quickly spot these issues, and fix them.<br>
+* **Why**: Data dictionaries can be used to train new employees how your system is setup.
+They can be used as a baseline for new projects, an "as-built" set of documentation from which to start.
+They can be used as close-out documentation to wrap-up a project and push it out into Excel on a wiki or Sharepoint, etc.<br>
-* **How**: Download and run .accdb file.
-From there, click open and pick the text file of interest and wait for it to load and parse out.
-It will popup with a row count as well as a count of each end-of-line terminator encountered.
-Select the new end-of-line you want from the drop-down, and click the convert button.<br>
+* **How**: Download and run .accde file.
+From there, click open and follow the Wizard steps to run the job against a SQL Server database of your choic.
+The appropriate output you selected will popup in Notepad, or Excel, or Acrobat Reader.<br>
-* **Who**: Built as a standalone tool for individual data analysts, software test engineers, or similar folks.<br>
+* **Who**: Built as a standalone tool for individual data analysts, systems analysts, ,software test engineers, or similar folks.<br>
 * **Where**: On a desktop or laptop.  **Requires Microsoft Access 365**.
 Yep, it is a VBA application, [read here for why](https://github.com/DataResearchLabs/my_task_time_tracker/blob/main/src/SOURCE_CODE.md#whyMicrosoftAccess)<br>
 * **License**: Creative Commons Zero, effectively public domain.
 Free to use.
 Free to copy.
 Free to alter.
 Free to distribute.<br>